BrewhouseTeam/brewhouseteam.github.io/_posts/2016-03-11-new-biker-edward-chan.md

 It’s the Passo Stelvio -- highest paved road in the Alps.
 It’s basically Mecca for cyclists.

-__Brewhouse: And the most most important question of the interview, how you do like your coffee?__
+__Brewhouse: And the most most important question of the interview, how you do you like your coffee?__

 Black, enrobed with aroma, and paired with the squeaky horn of [Louis Armstrong](https://www.youtube.com/watch?v=bOH_mioL3TU) in the background.